 - c.
 The Regional Water Board shall maintain a literature and information file which pertains to alternative systems. - 9.
-The Regional Water Board shall maintain a literature and information file which pertains to water conservation. - The local regulatory agencies shall, as necessary, establish a time schedule for compliance of septage disposal sites to be compatible with the provisions of this policy.
+The Regional Water Board shall maintain a literature and information file which pertains to water conservation. - 10.
+The local regulatory agencies shall establish, as necessary, a time schedule for compliance of septage disposal sites to be compatible with the provisions of this policy. - XI.
+DEFINITIONS standard leaching trenches for effluent disposal, which has been demonstrated to function in such a manner as to protect water quality and preclude health hazards and nuisance conditions.

-XI.
-DEFINITIONS